Last Updated: September 22, 2020

 Many of the people I help each month, however, aren’t necessarily looking to move or even spend time in places like Laos or Lesotho.
 They don’t want to live in the United States, Canada, or Australia anymore, but they don’t want to leave the developed world either.

-The good news for these folks is that, despite the higher cost of living in some European countries, there are still many affordable options for luxury living throughout Europe.
+The good news for these folks is that, despite the higher cost of living in some European countries, even some of the best cities in Europe offer affordable options for luxury living.